crcn/mesh.js.org/src/common/components/body/docs/md/core.md

+These docs assume that you're familiar with [node streams](https://github.com/substack/stream-handbook).

 #### stream bus(operation)

 Executes an operation where `bus` is the `operation` handler.
 A node-like [stream](https://nodejs.org/api/stream.html) is returned that emits data handled by the `bus`.